mchechulnikov/photosphere-di/README.md

 ```
 for register implementations of `IFoo` and `IBar`.

-### Registering all descendants by common interface.
+### Registering all descendants by common interface
 ``` C#
 interface IService {}
 interface IFoo : IService{}